Similar Image Finder

 Delete will remove the file from the display and from your hard-disk.

-You can select thumbnails by clicking on them; its background will turn blue to indicate that it is selected.
+You can select a thumbnail by clicking on it; its background will turn blue to indicate that it is selected.

 Pressing the Control (Ctrl) key while clicking will select or deselect the entire line of thumbnails.

 Pressing the Shift key while clicking will select all thumbnails between the current image and the last selected image.

 Clicking in an empty part of the thumbnail display area deselects all images.

 The little red check-mark button () in the toolbar area (top-left) also switches between select-all and unselect-all thumbnails.